 May work weekends and holidays.

-May be asked to work “off-hours”, i.e. start at 6:00 a.m. or stay till 7:00 p.m., rotate late on Fridays, four 10-hour days, etc. depending on lab staffing needs and current testing requirements.
+May be asked to work hours beyond normal open hours of the laboratory depending on staffing needs and current testing requirements.
+May be required to work a different shift to meet seasonal or epidemic infection(s).

 Must be able to communicate clinical information in English to clinicians, nursing, support staff and patients both verbally and in writing.

 This position may be stressful at times in that there is a constant need for timely patient results.